joelschutz/stagehand/README.md

 }
 ```

+## Acknowledgments

+- When switching scenes (i.e. calling `SwitchTo`, `SwitchWithTransition` or `ProcessTrigger`) while a transition is running it will immediately be canceled and the new switch will be started.
+To prevent this behavior use a TransitionAwareScene and prevent this methods to be called.

 ## Contribution

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue on GitHub.
 If you would like to contribute code, please fork the repository and submit a pull request.